ISCDtoolbox/Commons/README.md

 The previous softwares were needed to load and compile properly the Commons library but we also need to link some additional libraries.
-Normally, the C- standard library libc.so, the Math library libm.so, and the Thread library libpthread.so should already be installed by default on your Linux system as well as their associated header files.
+Normally, the C- standard library *libc.so*, the Math library *libm.so*, and the Thread library *libpthread.so* should already be installed by default on your Linux system as well as their associated header files.

-Optionally, you may want to benefit from multi-threading by using the OpenMP library, whose name depends on the compiler you are using (libgomp.so with gcc and libomp.so with clang).
+Optionally, you may want to benefit from multi-threading by using the [OpenMP](https://www.openmp.org/) library, whose name depends on the compiler you are using (*libgomp.so* with `gcc` and *libomp.so* with `clang`).
 This library as well as its associated header files should also be already installed on your computer but contrarily to the previous libraries, this one is only optional.

 Hence, you should not have to install any further packages but we give here some hints on how to do it if such libraries are not found on your system during the installation procedure of the Commons library.

-* libc6-dev (version 2.23) package which contains the GNU C Library (development libraries and header files) and in particular the Math library (and normally also the Thread library)
+* `libc6-dev` (version 2.23) package which contains the GNU C Library (development libraries and header files) and in particular the Math library (and normally also the Thread library)

-* libpthread-stubs0-dev (version >= 0.3-4) package which contains pthread stubs
+* `libpthread-stubs0-dev` (version >= 0.3-4) package which contains pthread stubs
 not provided by native libc, development files (you can install it if the Thread library is not found at installation)

-* libgomp1 (version >= 5.4.0) if you use gcc or libomp-dev (version >= 3.7.0-3)
+* `libgomp1` (version >= 5.4.0) if you use gcc or `libomp-dev`
-if you use clang, which are the OpenMP libraries used by the respective compilers.
+(version >= 3.7.0-3) if you use clang, which are the [OpenMP](https://www.openmp.org/) libraries used by the respective compilers.

-Important remark: the previous name of the libomp.so library was the libiomp5.so one.
-Hence, on old versions of Linux, you may have to search for the libiomp-dev package instead of the libomp-dev one.
-Moreover, your version of clang should not be currently less than 3.8 in order to properly support the OpenMP library (if you want to do so, we recall this is only optional here).
-We recall that contrarily to the gcc compiler, clang was not originally supporting OpenMP but has been integrated to the llvm project for sufficiently recent version of their c-compiler (i.e. clang).
-If you really want to use OpenMP with the Commons library compiled with an old version of clang, you may have to do it manually (using omp-clang for example) but for really old versions of clang, it will simply not be possible.
-That is why we recommand to compile the Commons library with gcc compiler on Linux systems.
+**Important remark:** the previous name of the *libomp.so* library was the *libiomp5.so* one.
+Hence, on old versions of Linux, you may have to search for the `libiomp-dev` package instead of the `libomp-dev` one.
+Moreover, your version of `clang` should not be currently less than 3.8 in order to properly support the [OpenMP](https://www.openmp.org/) library (if you want to do so, this is only optional here).
+We recall that contrarily to the `gcc` compiler, `clang` was not originally supporting [OpenMP](https://www.openmp.org/) but has been integrated to the llvm project for sufficiently recent version of their c-compiler (a.k.a. `clang`).
+If you really want to use [OpenMP](https://www.openmp.org/) with the Commons library compiled with an old version of `clang`, you may have to do it manually (using `omp-clang` for example) but for really old versions of `clang`, it will simply not be possible.
+That is why we recommand to compile the Commons library with `gcc` compiler on Linux systems.

-If you are not familiar with Linux, we refer to the previous section for hints about how to search, install or upgrade a package with apt.
+If you are not familiar with Linux, we refer to the previous section for hints about how to search, install or upgrade a package with `apt`.
 We now detail how to search for libraries in a Linux system.
 First of all, in the case you want to use multi-threading, you can obtain the total number of cpu of your system by typing in a command prompt
 ```
 lscpu
 ```
-You can also use the 'locate' command to quickly search for a library but you may first have to update the cache file by typing in a command prompt (you need administrator rights to do that)
+You can also use the `locate` command to quickly search for a library but you may first have to update the cache file by typing in a command prompt (you need administrator rights to do that)
 ```
 sudo updatedb
 ```
-Then, you can search for a library (such as the previous required ones libc.so, libm.so, libpthread.so, and the optional ones libgomp.so/libomp.so or libiomp5.so) or simply a file (such as their associated headers like stdlib.h, math.h, pthread.h, omp.h) by typing in a command prompt
+Then, you can search for a library (such as the previous required ones *libc.so*, *libm.so*, *libpthread.so*, and the optional ones *libgomp.so*/*libomp.so* or *libiomp5.so*) or simply a file (such as their associated headers like *stdlib.h*, *math.h*, *pthread.h*, *omp.h*) by typing in a command prompt
 ```
 locate NameOfTheLibraryOrTheFileYouWantToSearch
 ```